 The Holy Martyr Cyriacus was the son of Saints Hesperus and Zoe.
 He, his parents, and his brother Theodulus suffered martyrdom in the second century, during the persecution under Hadrian (117-138).
 Cyriacus and Zoe had been Christians since their childhood, and they also raised their children in piety.
 They were all slaves of an illustrious Roman named Catullus, living in Attalia, Asia Minor.
 While serving their earthly master, the saints never defiled themselves with food offered to idols, which pagans were obliged to use.

 Once, Catullus sent Hesperus on business to Tritonia.
-Sts Cyriacus and Theodulus decided to run away, unable to endure constant contact with pagans.
-St Zoe, however, did not bless her sons to do this.
+Saints Cyriacus and Theodulus decided to run away, unable to endure constant contact with pagans.
+Saint Zoe, however, did not bless her sons to do this.
 Then they asked their mother’s blessing to confess their faith in Christ openly, and they received it.

 The brothers were stripped, suspended from a tree, and raked with iron implements before the eyes of their parents, who counselled their children to persevere to the end.

 Then the parents, Saints Hesperus and Zoe, were subjected to terrible tortures.
 Finally, they threw all four martyrs into a red-hot furnace, where they surrendered their souls to the Lord.
 Their bodies were preserved in the fire unharmed, and angelic singing was heard, glorifying the confessors of the Lord.